beckybeauchamp1/Sample-Teach/readme.md

 - Socket.io is a Node.js module based on WebSockets that allows users to communicate continuously, in real time, with the server when the page is loaded.

 - The server and the client communicate by sending each other events through socket.emit() and listening to the events with socket.on() methods

+- There are MANY RESOURCES available to help us create a WebSocket connection OR approach simulating real time data in our applications, but it entirely depends on our domain and what problem we are trying to solve when choosing a technology to implement in our applications.

 - As we continue to build more applications that rely on real-time data, it appears WebSockets could be a useful resource or nonetheless, hopefully provoke thought into possible ways of trying to achieve a real time application experience for our users.